Trans-Pacific Partnership: Industry influence

 U.S. Senator Elizabeth Warren, Democrat of Massachusetts, has alleged that corporations and industry exert disproportionate influence on U.S. trade negotiators.
 She asserted in July 2016 that 85% of seats on U.S. trade advisory committees were held by "senior corporation executives or industry lobbyists", and that the members of the committees "whisper in the ear" of negotiators.

 Michelle Ye Hee Lee, a fact-checker for The Washington Post, wrote that Warren used "misleading language" in describing the TPP.
 While Warren implied that "28 trade advisory committees were formed" specifically to influence the TPP, the advisory committees were actually created as part of the Trade Act of 1974; only the membership of the trade committees had changed during the Obama administration and the early phases of the TPP.
 Regarding Warren's claim that trade advisers secretly "whisper in the ear of our trade negotiators", Lee wrote: "while the direct meetings take place in private, committees still have to submit written reports to Congress and provide written recommendations and advice that are made public."
 Furthermore, Lee wrote, "it is true that industry representatives make up a large number of the total membership, but it is worth noting that there is a labor committee in the second tier, labor representatives in the first tier and that the industry groups have a narrow focus (to give technical advice)."

 In response to criticisms about transparency and the large representation from industry representatives, USTR announced it would create a Public Interest Trade Advisory Committee.

+In June 2026, after the Argentine government announced its intention to accede to the Trans-Pacific treaty, the Province of Buenos Aires, led by Governor Axel Kicillof, and in particular his chief of staff, Carlos Bianco, harshly criticized Argentina’s accession to the treaty, arguing that it imposes disadvantageous conditions on domestic industry (small and medium-sized enterprises, industrial employment, and domestic production) and that, with the United Kingdom as a member state of the treaty, it would jeopardize Argentina’s historic claim to sovereignty over the Falkland Islands.